-Agenda 2030 and national statistical offices
+2030 Agenda and national statistical offices

-The Agenda 2030 for Sustainable Development is a global United Nations action plan for the planet, people and their prosperity.
-It has been adopted by the UN General Assembly in September 2015.
-The Agenda 2030 of the United Nations is a roadmap for sustainable transformation of society, economy and environment by 2030.
-The Agenda 2030 contains 17 global goals divided into 169 targets with over 240 indicators.
-The goals are called Sustainable Development Goals (SDGs) (Figure 1).
+United Nations Sustainable Development GoalsThe 2030 Agenda for Sustainable Development is a global United Nations action plan for the planet, people and their prosperity adopted by the UN General Assembly in September 2015.
+The 2030 Agenda, developed by the Member States of the United Nations, is a roadmap for “Transforming our world for the better“, aimed at achieiving a sustainable transformation in social, economic and environmental terms by 2030.
+It comprises 17 global goals that are subdivided into 169 targets with over 240 indicators.
+The goals are called Sustainable Development Goals and are abbreviated as SDGs (Fig. 1).

-The UN Statistical Commission was assigned to develop global indicators for the targets together with the national statistical offices.
-The mandated „Inter-agency and Expert Group on SDG Indicators” (IAEG-SDGs) continuously edits and regularly presents a set of indicators for this purpose.
-The IAEG-SDGs consists of statistical offices of 27 UN member states, including Germany represented by the Federal Statistical Office.
+Monitoring goal achievementThe United Nations Statistical Commission was mandated to develop global indicators for the targets together with the national statistical offices.
+The Inter-aSgency and Expert Group on SDG Indicators (IAEG-SDGs) established for this purpose presented a set of indicators and has continuously refined it.
+The IAEG-SDGs is composed of statistical offices of some Member States of the United Nations, including the Federal Statistical Office representing Germany.

 National reporting on sustainable development in GermanyThe Federal Statistical Office is responsible for coordinating and publishing national SGD indicator data for Germany and for statistical reporting on Germany's progress in this field.

 In July 2019, the Federal Statistical Office launched this online platform on the indicators of the UN global Sustainable Development Goals.
 Here time series and associated metadata regarding global sustainable development are provided in a processed and interactive form for Germany.
 The SDGs section of the online platform enables the competent international organisations (custodian agencies) to directly download Germany’s SDG indicator data and use them, for example, for global reporting assignments.